Shatakshi-Kulkarni/MyVariantInfo/README.md

 ## 🚀Usage:
 Run the script from the terminal

-✅ Annotate a single Excel file python CGI_Annotation_Script.py --file /path/to/input_file.xlsx
+✅ Annotate a single Excel file: python CGI_Annotation_Script.py --file /path/to/input_file.xlsx

-📂 Annotate all Excel files in a folder python CGI_Annotation_Script.py --folder /path/to/folder/
+📂 Annotate all Excel files in a folder: python CGI_Annotation_Script.py --folder /path/to/folder/

 ## 📤 Output